-Depression and nocturia may be bidirectionally linkedAugust 23rd, 2013 in Psychology & Psychiatry /
+Depression and nocturia may be bidirectionally linkedAugust 23, 2013 in Medicine & Health / Psychology & Psychiatry

 (HealthDay)—There may be a bidirectional association between depression and nocturia, according to a review published in the September issue of The Journal of Urology.

 Benjamin N. Breyer, M.D., from the University of California in San Francisco, and colleagues conducted a literature review to identify abstracts and original, review, and editorial articles on nocturia and mood disorders, specifically depression and anxiety.

 The researchers observed a strong association between nocturia and depression/anxiety based on cross-sectional (level 3) data.
 A single prospective study found a unidirectional relationship with depression leading to nocturia.
 Nocturia posed a greater risk for depression in men than in women.
 The effect of serotonin reuptake inhibitors on nocturia demonstrated conflicting results.